andyalm/assman/README.md

 --------------------

 *NOTE: These instructions are for Mvc3.
 If you are using Mvc2, please see these [instructions|Mvc2]*
-# Install the Assman.Mvc3 NuGet package:
+1. Install the Assman.Mvc3 NuGet package:

 	Install-Package Assman.Mvc3

-# While Assman ships with a light javascript minifier (JSMin), it does not ship with a css minifier.
+2. While Assman ships with a light javascript minifier (JSMin), it does not ship with a css minifier.
 If you want to enable css minification as well as better js minification, then install the Assman.YuiCompressor NuGet package

 	Install-Package Assman.YuiCompressor

-# Open your site's layout/master page, and add the following inside the <head> element of your page:
+3. Open your site's layout/master page, and add the following inside the <head> element of your page:

 	@Html.RenderStylesheets()
 	@Html.RenderScripts("head")

-# Also add the following line right before the closing </body> tag
+4. Also add the following line right before the closing body tag

 	@Html.RenderScripts()

-# To include a stylesheet on your page, you can place this anywhere in a view or partial view:
+5. To include a stylesheet on your page, you can place this anywhere in a view or partial view:

 	@Html.RequireStylesheet("~/path/to/my/stylesheet.css")

-# To include a script at the bottom of your page (preferred):
+6. To include a script at the bottom of your page (preferred):

 	@Html.RequireScript("~/path/to/my/script.js")

-# If you would like an individual script to be included in the head of your page, you can call RequireScript and specify "head" like this:
+7. If you would like an individual script to be included in the head of your page, you can call RequireScript and specify "head" like this:

 	@Html.RequireScript("~/path/to/my/script.js", "head")